 Dig a bit deeper and we see more about the essence of the human condition.
 The personal and the social as well as the political.
 Who we are and what defines our identity.
 What it means to be English.
 What links us and what tears us apart.
 Strikingly, in the current Globe production, the casting effectively becomes the story.
 Or rather the story of the cast takes over the play.
 And here we see a celebration of diversity, with positive discrimination to the fore.

-This may be the story of England, then, but in claiming that this is the universal story, I tend to think the co-directors are mixing up the story with the staging.
-To me this production is specifically the presentation of the story of England for those who have previously not been properly included and have not been allowed to present their own version of events.
+This may be the story of England, then, but in claiming that this is the universal story, I tend to think the co-directors are mixing up the story with the staging, possibly inevitably.
+This production is specifically the presentation of the story of England for those who have previously not been properly included and have not been allowed to present their own version of events.

 Adjoa Andoh, actress and co-director, states: